Basis-Theory/docs/source/includes/api-reference/_applications.md

 ### Response

-Returns an [application](#applications-application-object) if the application was created.
+Returns an [Application](#applications-application-object) if the application was created.
 Returns [an error](#errors) if there were validation errors, or the application failed to create.

 ## List Applications